nt246/physalia-lcwgs/day_1/markdowns/data_processing.md

 from Software
 Carpentry](https://swcarpentry.github.io/shell-novice/05-loop/index.html).

-Some key extracts from that tutorial here:
+Here is a key extract inspired from that tutorial:

 The basic syntax of a `for loop` is as follows